Popolia/PaliaTools-pakchunk-/README.md

 # PaliaTools (pakchunkTools)
 pakchunkTools

+pakchunkTools.EXE =  to download a pakchunk by typing, for example : pakchunk2-WindowsClient.pak  (pour avoir le pakchunk2)

+Palia_manifeste.EXE= create 2 manifests, one that creates a hash from the files you have and the other that takes the manifest from palia (where the vertion is marked, download url is the hash of each document)

+Logs_Filter_2.exe= allows you to filter the 2 manifests quickly and easily

 ps1: I've kept the .bat just in case, but normally you won't need to use it.  ^_^

 ps2 : .exe on ,  just run it as an .exe